 Most of our styles can be machine-washed, but we recommend to wash by hand.
 Wool is a natural fibre and will loose its strength and bounce after being machine washed repeatedly and over time.
-To best keep the materials strength and shine we therefore recommend to wash by hand.
+To best keep the materials strength and shine we therefor recommend to wash by hand.
 Always refer to your pieces' care label before washing.

 When washing, always turn your knits inside out beforehand, this will also help prevent pilling.

 If machine washed - go for the cool setting, no warmer than 30°C.

 Slow, gentle spins are best (600 RPM max).
 Natural fibres release water easily, so fast spins are unnecessary.

 Wash all your knitwear in gentle, enzyme-free detergent.
 We recommend Milo or any other product who is wool-friendly.
 Look out for the Woolmark symbol.

 Avoid biological and non-biological detergents as both these contain bleaching agents, which do not play nice with your knitwear!

 Avoid shrinking & warping by carefully drying your knitwear.
 Dry flat.

 If you feel your piece has changed shape a little once washed, very carefully pull it back into shape whilst damp.

 Never hang your damp knitwear to dry.
 Instead, dry it upon and/or over something, like a clothes airer.